georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 There should be a route definition specifying `path` for every view component inside `views` directory.
 In larger applications it is usually a good idea create a URL "namespace" assigned to feature's route definitions by using [componentless routes](https://angular.io/api/router/Routes#componentless-routes){:target='_blank'}.

 At last, feature's constants and configs store feature specific constants' enums and configs, similarly to global app's constants and configs.

+### 2.4 Shared module

+`SharedModule` is a place to store all the **reusable components**, directives, pipes, helpers and types used by an app. **No component, directive or anything else from `SharedModule` should depend on any other module, component, provider etc.** There should be **no business logic** implemented by the members of `SharedModule`.

+Shared module's directories and files are structured like this:

+{% highlight plain %}
+shared/
+├── components/
+│   ├── complex-component-example/ (larger and more complex reusable components with many sub-components) │   │   ├── components/
+│   │   │   ├── simple-component-example/
+│   │   │   │   ├── _component-example.variables.scss
+│   │   │   │   ├── component-example.component.html
+│   │   │   │   ├── component-example.component.scss
+│   │   │   │   ├── component-example.component.ts
+│   │   │   │   └── private-type-example.ts
+│   │   │   └── ...
+│   │   ├── types/
+│   │   │   ├── type-example.ts
+│   │   │   └── ...
+│   │   ├── _complex-component-example.variables.scss
+│   │   ├── complex-component-example.component.html
+│   │   ├── complex-component-example.component.scss
+│   │   ├── complex-component-example.component.ts
+│   │   └── complex-component-example.module.ts
+│   ├── simple-component-example/
+│   │   ├── _component-example.variables.scss
+│   │   ├── component-example.component.html
+│   │   ├── component-example.component.scss
+│   │   ├── component-example.component.ts
+│   │   └── private-type-example.ts
+│   └── ...
+├── directives/
+│   ├── directive-example.directive.ts
+│   └── ...
+├── helpers/
+│   ├── example.helpers.ts
+│   └── ...
+├── pipes/
+│   ├── pipe-example.pipe.ts
+│   └── ...
+├── types/
+│   ├── type-example.ts
+│   └── ...
+└── shared.module.ts
+{% endhighlight %}

 <!--
 ```plain